xhoudharyhamza/react-redux-todo-app/README.md

-# Expense Tracker App in React
+# React Redux Todo App

 Create a todo app in react by using redux.
 As we know that redux is a javaScript state management library that we mostly used with react to manage the components state.
 Read More about [Redux](https://redux.js.org/)